 - You can kick back and listen to the Bible any time.
 Start here with the Gospel of Mark.
 You can move to any place in the Bible you want, and if you check the "continuous play" checkbox, it will read from that spot and, like the energizer bunny, keep going, and going...

-– Paul Johnson’s A History of Christianity - My favorite single volume history of Christianity overview.
+– Paul Johnson’s A History of Christianity - excellent single volume history of Christianity overview.

 – Who Wrote the Bible? by Richard Elliot Friedman